nhaar/Waddle-Forever/README.md

 The electron client is originally forked from the [Club Penguin Avalanche client](https://github.com/Club-Penguin-Avalanche/CPA-Client).

 The server is based in solero's works in reverse engineering the Club Penguin server [(Houdini server emulator)](https://github.com/solero/houdini).
+The media server is also mostly from solero's media servers.

-Special thanks to charlotte, who made the original CPSC.
+Special thanks to charlotte, who made CPSC, the original singleplayer/speedrunning client.